Suffering from shoulder pain? Contact us to learn about treatment options.

 - Less common causes ? infection, tumors, or nerve problems

-Treatment of shoulder pain is very specific to the diagnosis and severity of your symptoms.
+Shoulder-pain treatment is very specific to the diagnosis and severity of your symptoms.